 5. Real-Time Operating System – These types of OSs serves the real-time systems.
 The time interval required to process and respond to inputs is very small.
 This time interval is called response time.

+Real-time systems are used when there are time requirements are very strict like missile systems, air traffic control systems, robots etc.

+Two types of Real-Time Operating System which are as follows:

+Hard Real-Time Systems: These OSs are meant for the applications where time constraints are very strict and even the shortest possible delay is not acceptable.
+These systems are built for saving life like automatic parachutes or air bags which are required to be readily available in case of any accident.
+Virtual memory is almost never found in these systems.

 Soft Real-Time Systems: These OSs are for applications where for time-constraint is less strict.

 Advantages of RTOS: